 If you receive housing benefit, this will be paid directly to you instead of coming direct to us (as it does currently).
 It is your responsibility to ensure you pay your rent yourself from this Universal Credit payment.

 Visit our Universal Credit webpage for more information.

 The total amount of rent you pay may include other charges for additional services.
 These are called service charges.

-This may include adding services where you have not previously paid a service charge at all.
+This may include adding services that you have not previously paid a service charge for at all.